fmaymone/timeslot-api/doc/api/v1/me/device_-_register_endpoint_to_push_notifications_for_a_device.markdown

 Description : A unique device ID

 Name : system
-Description : A shorthand of the operating system from the current device
+Description : A shorthand of the operating system of the device

 Name : version
 Description : The version number of the devices operating system